 The residential development site must have a permittee-approved site plan and still be inspected by the permittee under the inspection frequencies described in Part I.E.3.a.vi.

-(iv)

-(c) Winter Conditions: Inspections are not required at sites where construction activities are temporarily halted, snow cover exists over the entire site for an extended period, and melting conditions posing a risk of surface erosion do not exist.
+Winter Conditions: Inspections are not required at sites where construction activities are temporarily halted, snow cover exists over the entire site for an extended period, and melting conditions posing a risk of surface erosion do not exist.
 This exclusion is applicable only during the period where melting conditions do not exist.
+Other required minimum inspection frequencies remain applicable but do not include the days during which this exclusion applies.
 The following information must be documented for this exclusion: dates when snow cover occurred, date when construction activities ceased, and date melting conditions began.

+Initial Inspection: An initial inspection must be conducted before construction activity can begin to ensure that all control measures on the approved site plan for the applicable phase(s) have been installed.

+Frequency: Conduct before construction activity begins.

+Scope: The inspection must assess the following:

+Current Site Plan: Evaluate whether the approved site plan accurately reflects site conditions, includes all existing control measures and potential pollution sources.
+Evaluate the adequacy of any changes, including new onsite control measures, and determine if the inspector will: 1) approve or deny the changes as minor modifications, and document these decisions on the site plan; or 2) require the owner or operator of the site to re-submit the site plan for review by the permittee because it includes major changes.

+Control measures: Identify failure to implement control measures, inadequate control measures, and control measures requiring routine maintenance.

+Pollutant sources: Evaluate all pollutant sources, including trash, to determine if an illegal discharge has occurred.

 Routine Inspection: A routine inspection must be conducted at least once before final stabilization.
-Routine inspections do not apply to sites eligible for other inspection frequencies in accordance with this section (Part I.E.3.c.vi).
+Routine inspections do not apply to sites eligible for other inspection frequencies in accordance with this section (Part I.E.3.a.vi).

 Frequency: Conduct at least every 45 days.

 Scope: The inspection must assess the following:

+Current Site Plan: Evaluate control measure changes and new pollutant sources, including any new areas of disturbance, since the last inspection and determine whether Major or Minor Modifications have occurred.
+Modifications must be approved or denied in accordance with the procedures and deadlines for SWMP Revisions (Part I.E.3.a.iv(B).

 Control measures: Identify failure to implement control measures, inadequate control measures, and control measures requiring routine maintenance.

 Pollutant sources: Evaluate all pollutant sources, including trash, to determine if an illegal discharge has occurred.

 Discharge points: Evaluate discharge points to the MS4, or beyond the limits of the construction site as necessary to determine if an illicit discharge has occurred.
 The permittee must require the removal of the pollutants, when feasible, from the MS4 when the permittee identifies a failure to implement a control measure or an inadequate control measure resulting in pollutants discharging to the MS4 or beyond the limits of the construction site.